chrisPinkston/chrisPinkston/README.md

 ## 🚀 About Me

-- 💼 Currently excelling as a student and in search of INTERNSHIPS and OPPORTUNITIES in machine learning, SCRUM managment, financial analyis, and investment banking.
+- 💼 Currently in search of INTERNSHIPS and OPPORTUNITIES in software engineering, machine learning, SCRUM managment, financial analyis, and investment banking.
-- 🎓 Graduating from The American University of Paris with a Double major in Computer Science and International Finance in Spring 2024.
+- 🎓 Graduated with a B.S. from The American University of Paris with a Double major in Computer Science and International Finance.
-- 🌎 Based in France and Texas, and available for international projects and collaborations.
+- 🌎 Based in Texas, and available for international projects and collaborations.

 ## 💡 What I Do

 - 👨‍💻 I thrive in fast-paced environments, solving complex problems with a unique blend of technical expertise and strategic thinking.
 - 💪 I possess a proven track record of delivering high-quality solutions that exceed expectations and drive business growth.
-- 🌟 Specialized in SCRUM managment, software development, machine learning,  and passionate about creating tools to make managing money easier, such as making a program for my Financial Accounting course that would format simple financial statments for me.
+- 🌟 Specialized in SCRUM managment, full stack development, machine learning,  and passionate about creating tools to make managing money easier, such as making a program for my Financial Accounting course that would format simple financial statments for me.

 ## 🛠️ Tech Stack